Lahiry/clue-lang/README.md

 player_3 is Miss Scarlett
 player_4 is Mrs. Peacock

-The murder was done by Reverend Green with a Revolver in the Lounge
+The murder was done by Reverend Green
+The crime weapon is a Revolver
+The crime location is the Lounge

 While the crime is not solved
-player_1 accuses Miss Scarlet in the Ballroom with a Candlestick player_2 accuses Reverend Green in the Lounge with a Revolver The crime has been solved
+player_1 accuses Miss Scarlett in the Ballroom with a Candlestick player_2 accuses Reverend Green in the Lounge with a Revolver The crime has been solved